Inna Berin: Life

-Dr. Berin received her MD from Mount Sinai School of Medicine in 2003, and then continued her professional training in OB/GYN residency at St. Luke’s-Roosevelt Hospita (now Mount Sinai Morningside)l of Columbia University College of Physicians and Surgeons, where she served as an Administrative Chief Resident and authored several papers dealing with infertility.
+Dr. Berin received her MD from Mount Sinai School of Medicine in 2003, and then continued her professional training in OB/GYN residency at St. Luke’s-Roosevelt Hospital (now Mount Sinai Morningside)l of Columbia University College of Physicians and Surgeons, where she served as an Administrative Chief Resident and authored several papers dealing with infertility.

 Reproductive Endocrinology and Infertility at Massachusetts General Hospital, Harvard Medical School, where she has authored several scientific publications and defended a thesis titled: Defining the role of Notch protein family members in progesterone production.
 She was a recipient of the Dorothy Rackemann Fellowship of Vincent Memorial Hospital, Massachusetts General Hospital, Harvard University, for scholars in medicine.

 Dr. Berin is a Certified Diplomate of The American Board of Obstetrics and Gynecology, and an attending physician at Hackensack University Medical Center, Valley Health System, and Holy Name Medical Center.
 She is a Co-Medical Director, Reproductive Endocrinology and Infertility Specialist at the Fertility Institute of New Jersey and New York, in Oradell, New Jersey.